k-urtica/gradient-text-pro/README.md

 3. Select gradient type (linear, radial, or conic) and adjust the angle
 4. Choose between HEX (classic) or OKLCH (modern) color format for optimal results
 5. Fine-tune typography settings like font size, weight, and spacing
-6. Copy the generated CSS code with one click
+6. Copy the generated CSS code with one click or export as high-quality images
+7. For image export, select format (PNG/WebP/SVG) and scale (1x-3x) then click export
-7. Use the code directly in your web projects
+8. Use the code or images directly in your web projects

 ## 💻 Technology Stack